kshutkin/slimlib/injector/README.md

 `key` - string, required
 `value` - unknown

-to get it, inject it in the function
+to get it, inject it into the function

 ```typescript
 inject(($provide: Provider) => {